FreeStl/Pharmacy-Service/README.md

 #Pharmacy service
 My course work, developed using Spring Boot and Angular.
-The purpose of it is to develop a service for orders managing Planned functionality is ready.
+The purpose of it is to develop a service for orders managing.
+Planned functionality is ready.
 Full info soon...